 Android Silver is purportedly launching in February 2015.
 So Google has to have something of its own before then, right?
 Maybe.
 Despite previous claims that the Nexus 6 does not exist and LG saying it has no plans for such, the device may possibly arrive to officially put an end to the Nexus program (at least for phones).

 People around the world are eagerly awaiting the arrival of Google Glass in their respective countries.
 While the United States has been the go-to for a bit of time, Google has finally opened the Glass Explorer program to another nation.
 Starting today, people in the United Kingdom can join the Glass Explorer program for £1,000.
 Just as with the United States wearers, people in the United Kingdom can choose between five colors and get to tailor their experience if they need prescription lenses.

 Need a new tablet at a great price?
 The Nexus 7 still holds the title as one of the best overall tablets, even when not considering price.
 But now through September 30, purchasing the Nexus 7 through Google Play will include 3 months of All Access for free.
 After that, you must cancel your subscription or pony up the $9.99 per month price.

 Not too bad, Google.
 Are you interested in purchasing the Nexus 7?
 Or are you waiting for something else?
 Let us know in the comments.

-Source: Google Play
+Source: Google Play [Details]

-Hit the break for the first Creator Preview video.
+Hit the break for additional information.